Wu Peifu

-Wu Peifu) (吳佩孚 (吴佩孚, Wu P'ei-fu); April 22, 1874 - December 4, 1939) was a Chinese warlord and major figure in the Warlord Era in China from 1916 to 1927.
+Wu Peifu (吳佩孚 (吴佩孚, Wú Pèifú, Wu2 P'ei4-fu2); 22 April 1874 – 4 December 1939) was a Chinese warlord and major figure in the Warlord Era in China from 1916 to 1927.

+He became a key figure of the Beiyang Army after Yuan Shikai's death in 1916.
+As a member of the Zhili clique he played a pivotal role in various military conflicts.
+Wu's military acumen earned him the nickname "Jade Marshal" and he was renowned for his strategic brilliance, however, his political alliances were often unstable.
+Wu's reputation was tarnished by his violent suppression of a workers' strike in 1923.
+By 1927, Wu was challenged by the National Revolutionary Army during the Northern Expedition, and he eventually retreated from politics.

+In his later years, Wu refused to cooperate with the Japanese during the Second Sino-Japanese War.

 Early career

 Born in Shandong Province in eastern China, Wu initially received a traditional Chinese education.
 He later joined the Baoding Military Academy (保定軍校) in Beijing and embarked on a career as a professional soldier.
 His talents as an officer were recognized by his superiors, and he rose quickly in the ranks.

 Wu joined the "New Army" (新軍) (renamed the Beiyang Army in 1902) created by modernizing Qing dynasty general Yuan Shikai.
 Following the fall of the Qing in 1911, and after Yuan's rise to President of the Republic of China and his subsequent disastrous attempt to proclaim himself emperor, political power in China quickly devolved into the hands of various regional military authorities, inaugurating the era of warlordism.
 In 1915 Wu became commander of the 6th Brigade.